maialenz/WetPaws/TESTING.md

     - This has been the best results out of all the pages.
 This is due to the simplicity of the page, minimal structure and no heavy images to be loaded.
 Still, we can see an improvement after the changes lighthouse suggested.

 - Feedback web page Lighthouse test:
-  - [Before] This feature was added at the very end of the project, when I noticed some issues as I was testing all the pages (see bugs for more info on error 501).
+  - Before: This feature was added at the very end of the project, when I noticed some issues as I was testing all the pages (see bugs for more info on error 501).
 Because of this, I forgot to take any screenshots of the lighthouse testing before.
   - [After](docs/testing/lighthouse/feedback-after-lighthouse.png)

-## DEVICE RESPONSIVENESS AND BROWSER COMPATIBILITY

-#### Device Responsiveness

 ---

+## DEVICE RESPONSIVENESS

 I continuouly tested the project on various devices from the very beginning.
 I mostly used Google Chrome DevTools, but as soon as I deployed the website (GitHub Pages) I pushed my code very often to see the results of changes in real time on my own personal devices (Samsung S8+, Samsung A70, HP Envy 13", Samsung 5Se Tablet) to make sure the site was responsive on various viewports.